Keyfactor/keyfactor-go-client-sdk/v11/docs/KeyfactorWebKeyfactorApiModelsCertificateAuthoritiesCertificateAuthorityResponse.md

 ### GetCaSyncScheduledTasks

-`func (o *KeyfactorWebKeyfactorApiModelsCertificateAuthoritiesCertificateAuthorityResponse) GetCaSyncScheduledTasks() []CSSCMSDataModelModelsCertificateAuthoritiesCertificateAuthorityScheduledTask`
+`func (o *KeyfactorWebKeyfactorApiModelsCertificateAuthoritiesCertificateAuthorityResponse) GetCaSyncScheduledTasks() []ModelsCertificateAuthoritiesCertificateAuthorityScheduledTask`

 GetCaSyncScheduledTasks returns the CaSyncScheduledTasks field if non-nil, zero value otherwise.

 ### GetCaSyncScheduledTasksOk

-`func (o *KeyfactorWebKeyfactorApiModelsCertificateAuthoritiesCertificateAuthorityResponse) GetCaSyncScheduledTasksOk() (*[]CSSCMSDataModelModelsCertificateAuthoritiesCertificateAuthorityScheduledTask, bool)`
+`func (o *KeyfactorWebKeyfactorApiModelsCertificateAuthoritiesCertificateAuthorityResponse) GetCaSyncScheduledTasksOk() (*[]ModelsCertificateAuthoritiesCertificateAuthorityScheduledTask, bool)`

 GetCaSyncScheduledTasksOk returns a tuple with the CaSyncScheduledTasks field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetCaSyncScheduledTasks

-`func (o *KeyfactorWebKeyfactorApiModelsCertificateAuthoritiesCertificateAuthorityResponse) SetCaSyncScheduledTasks(v []CSSCMSDataModelModelsCertificateAuthoritiesCertificateAuthorityScheduledTask)`
+`func (o *KeyfactorWebKeyfactorApiModelsCertificateAuthoritiesCertificateAuthorityResponse) SetCaSyncScheduledTasks(v []ModelsCertificateAuthoritiesCertificateAuthorityScheduledTask)`

 SetCaSyncScheduledTasks sets CaSyncScheduledTasks field to given value.